-A Nevada commercial instruction permit is issued for a one-year period.
-It is issued for the purpose of behind-the-wheel training on public roads or highways.
-Applicants for a commercial instruction permit must be at least 21 years of age and pass the vision and written examinations.
+A Nevada commercial instruction permit is issued for a one-year period for the purpose of behindthe-wheel training on public roads or highways.
+Applicants for a commercial instruction permit must be at least 21 years old and pass the vision and written examinations.
 Applicants between 18 and 20 years of age may be granted a CDL instruction permit to operate a CMV in intrastate commerce.
 However, this age group will not be allowed to transport passengers or hazardous materials requiring placards.

-Based on the self-certification status, the holder of an instruction permit must present a medical examiner's certificate dated within 2 years and must be accompanied at all times by a driver who is:
+Based on their self-certification status, holders of an instruction permit must present a medical examiner's certificate dated within the previous two years and must be accompanied at all times by a driver who:

-- At least 25 years of age;
+- Is at least 25 years of age;

-- Seated next to the driver; and
+- Is seated next to the driver; and

-- •Licensed for the same commercial classification as the permit holder and who has had the license for at least one year.
+- Has been licensed for the same commercial classification as the permit holder for at least one year.